dotnet/docs-maui/docs/get-started/installation.md

 ## Prerequisites

-- Visual Studio 2022 17.3 or greater, with the .NET Multi-platform App UI development workload installed.
+- Visual Studio 2022 17.3 or greater.
 For information about supported operating systems, hardware, supported languages, and additional requirements and guidance, see [Visual Studio 2022 System Requirements](/visualstudio/releases/2022/system-requirements).

 To build .NET MAUI apps for iOS, you'll also need: